seanli3/stellar-py/docs/source/quickstart.rst

 Example Dataset
 ---------------
+With the recommended installation and setup, datasets should be placed in the directory "/opt/stellar/data".
-Your Stellar installation should come with an example dataset - `names.csv` and `associations.csv` By default, they should be found in ``/opt/stellar/data``.
+Your Stellar installation should come with an example dataset called `risk_net` which contains two CSV data sources - "risk_net/names.csv" and "risk_net/associations.csv".

 Jupyter Notebook
 ----------------